jmf-nyu/miap_diglit/docs/index.md

 ## Digital Literacy Command Line Guide

-Click on a command below to learn more about it's purpose and usage.
+Click on a command below to learn more about its purpose and usage.

 * [ls](ls.md)
 * [mv](mv.md)